The Brooklyn Renaissance (Part 1)

 “That’s fine, but I at least want you to meet them.
 You’ll like ’em.”

 I tried looking for the best parking spot I could.
 Once I did, I called Rebecca for directions and all and apparently if we “jus kept goin’ straight” we’d make it there.
-[Spiraling Camera]
+The three of us got out of my car and walked along the blocks of the residence area.

 “She’s clueless,” I commented over to Mike who kept pace walking with me.